Nunie123/data_engineering_on_gcp_book/ch_3_data_lake.md

 The [`gsutil rm`](https://cloud.google.com/storage/docs/gsutil/commands/rm) and [`gsutil mv`](https://cloud.google.com/storage/docs/gsutil/commands/mv) commands, among [others](https://cloud.google.com/storage/docs/gsutil/commands/help), are also available for use.

 One command we should discuss that isn't based on a UNIX command like `cp` is the [`gsutil rsync`](https://cloud.google.com/storage/docs/gsutil/commands/rsync) command.
-Using `rsync` on a local folder will ensure that any file added to that folder is also added to the designated Bucket:
+Using `rsync` on a local folder will ensure that any file in that folder is also added to the designated Bucket, if it doesn't yet exist there:
 ``` bash
 > gsutil rsync ./files gs://de-book-dev/synced_files/
 ```